Coursemology/coursemology.org/README.md

 # Introduction

-Coursemology, an open source online education platform for school :-)
+Coursemology, an open source online education platform for schools :-)

 # Quick Start
 To get started, you will need to do the following: